SKiplagat/AKAN_NAMES/README.md

 * HTML
 * CSS
 * JavaScript

+## Support and contact details
+If you need help using this Akan Name Generator, or if you have any questions or concerns, please contact the creator at [simeon.kiplagat@student.moringaschool.com].
+The creator is happy to provide assistance and support to users of this app

 ### Credit
 The Akan names and formula for calculating the day of the week were sourced from Wikipedia and Timeanddate.com, respectively.